xemonix0/Cherry-Doom/docs/nughud.md

 ```
 ; This is a comment!
-; Loading a NUGHUD lump with these contents will restore the Face widget.
+; Loading a NUGHUD with these contents will restore the Face widget.

 nughud_face_x 143

-; Move the Frags widget elsewhere, since in the default NUGHUD distribution,
+; Move the Frags widget elsewhere, since in the default Nugget HUD distribution,
 ; it is drawn right where the Face is drawn in the traditional Status Bar.
 nughud_frags_x    314
 nughud_frags_y    155